 5,170 square yards of asphalt pavement.
+720 cubic yards of concrete.

 Time for the completion of the work and the full performance of the contract is thirty (30) working days.

 The amount of security required is Three Thousand Dollars.